lab-sun/NLE-DM/README.md

 * Download the dataset, release it and put into the file of `Data`;
 ```
-BDD10K for semantic segmentation
+BDD10K for the pre-training and obtain the semantic segmentation of road scene
-BDD_OIA for jointly predict actions and reasons
+BDD_OIA for the Act-Rea sub-network (jointly predict actions and reasons)
-BDD_AD for jointly predict actions and descriptions
+BDD_AD for the Act-Desc sub-network  (jointly predict actions and descriptions)
 ```
 * Download the pretrained weight and put into the file of `weight` (optional);

 * To train the network, select the appropriate .py in the folder of `train`
 ```
-pre_train.py: To predict the semantic segmentation results.
+pre_train.py: To pretrain the network.
-train_act_exp.py:
-train_act_des.py:
-train_act_des_ablation.py:
+train_act_exp.py: To train the Act-Rea sub-network
+train_act_des.py: To train the Act-Desc sub-network
 ```
-* To produce the prediction results, select the appropriate .py in the folder of `predict`
+* To obatin the prediction results, select the appropriate .py in the folder of `predict`
 ```
-pre_train.py: To train the deeplabv3 on BDD10K dataset.
-train_act_rea.py: To train the network to jointly predict actions and reasons.
+predict_act_rea.py: To jointly predict the driving actions and correpsonding reasons.
-train_act_des.py: To train the network to jointly predict actions and descriptions.
+predict_act_desc.py: To jointly predict the driving actions and environment descriptions.
 ```

-## Dataset
+## Dataset (Download)
 Download the datasets and then extract it in the file of `Data`
 * For BDD_AD dataset, please refer to: https: //
 * For BDD100K dataset, please refer to: https://www.bdd100k.com/
 * For BDD_OIA dataset, please refer to: https://github.com/Twizwei/bddoia_project/blob/master/README.md

-## Pretrained weights：
+## Pretrained weights (Download)
 * Download the pretrained weights and then extract it in the file of `weight`
 * The link for pretrained weights is: https: //
 * The introduction for each weights is as follows:
 ```
-deeplab_bdd10k: network to predict semantic segmentation on BDD10K
+deeplab_bdd10k: weight of pre-training on BDD10K
-act_rea.pth: network to jointly predict actions and reasons
+act_rea.pth: weight of Act-Rea sub-network
-act_des_resnet50.pth: network to jointly predict actions and descriptions (backbone: ResNet 50)
+act_des_resnet50.pth: weight of Act-Desc sub-network (backbone: ResNet 50)
-act_des_resnet101.pth: network to jointly predict actions and descriptions (backbone: ResNet 101)
+act_des_resnet101.pth: weight of Act-Desc sub-network (backbone: ResNet 101)
-act_des_mobilenetS.pth: network to jointly predict actions and descriptions (backbone: MobileNetV3_Small)
+act_des_mobilenetS.pth: weight of Act-Desc sub-network (backbone: MobileNetV3_Small)
-act_des_mobilenetL.pth: network to jointly predict actions and descriptions (backbone: MobileNetV3_Large)
+act_des_mobilenetL.pth: weight of Act-Desc sub-network (backbone: MobileNetV3_Large)
 ```

 ## Note